CCDirectLink/CLS/proposals/1/standardized-mod-format.md

  "description": <Optional human-readable string>,

- "postload": <Optional filename of a script>,
- "main": <Optional filename of a script.
-For example, "mod.js" loads the file "mod.js" within the mod folder>, "module": <Optional boolean - if true, all scripts are loaded as ES6 modules, otherwise they aren't.
+ "postload": <Optional filename of a script>, "module": <Optional boolean - if true, all scripts are loaded as ES6 modules, otherwise they aren't.
 Defaults to false>,

  "usesRequire": <Optional boolean - if true, "require" is being used by the mod, otherwise it isn't.
 Defaults to true>,